koiosonline/TDFA/termbase/readme.md

 #### Gap
 A gap is an area on a chart where the price jumps or falls from the previous day’s close to the opening price of the next day.<br/><br/>
 #### Golden cross
-The golden cross is a candlestick pattern that happens when a relatively short-term moving average crosses above a long-term moving average.
-Technical analysts see this as bullish sign.<br/><br/>
+The golden cross happens when a short term moving average crosses a longer term moving average to the upside.
+An often used example is the 50-day moving average crossing the 200-day moving average, signalling price is trending upwards.<br/><br/>
 #### Good till cancelled order
 A good till cancel order is an order that stays active until either it is filled or the investor cancels it.<br/><br/>
 #### Greeks
-Greeks is a term used in the options market to describe the different dimensions of risk involved in taking an options position.<br/><br/>
+Delta, gamma, vega, and theta are known as the "Greeks", and provide a way to measure the sensitivity of an option's price to various factors.
+Together, the Greeks let you understand the risk exposures related to an option, or book of options.<br/><br/>
 #### Gross Domestic Product (GDP)
 Gross domestic product (GDP) is the total value of everything produced within a country's borders in a specific time period.<br/><br/>

 ## H
 #### Hedge
-A hedge is an investment to reduce the risk on another investment.<br/><br/>
+A hedge is an investment or trade that reduces the risk on another current investment or trade.
+Two positions are often opened simultaneously to balance risk.<br/><br/>
 #### Hedge fund
 A hedge fund is a pooled investment structure that employ different strategies to earn active return for their investors.<br/><br/>
 #### Hidden order
-A hidden order is a trading order which instructs a broker to break up a large order into multiple small segments which are sent to exchanges as individual orders.<br/><br/>
+A hidden order is a trading order not visible in the orderbook.<br/><br/>
 #### High frequency trading (HFT)
 High-frequency trading, is a method of trading that uses powerful software to transact a large number of orders in fractions of a second.<br/><br/>
 #### Hyperinflation
-Hyperinflation is a term to describe fast, extreme, and out-of-control price increases in an economy.<br/><br/>
+Hyperinflation is a term to describe fast, extreme, and out-of-control price increases in an economy.
+A rapid devaluation of a currency.<br/><br/>

 ## I
 #### Iceberg order